ktenzer/operator-helloworld/README.md

 ```$ ansible-operator run local```

 #### Create a hello customer resource
 Open another terminal and create the CR.
-You should then see the CR created, the Operator will notice that and print our debug message.
+Once the CR is created, the Operator will execute the Ansible role and print our debug message.

 ```$ oc create -f config/samples/cache_v1_hello.yaml```